 A: It is a non-waivable condition to the rights distribution that we receive the opinion of Skadden Arps to the effect that, among other things, no gain or loss will be recognized by, and no amount will be included in the income of, holders of our common stock upon the receipt of Series C Rights in the rights distribution.
 Stockholders who receive Series C Rights in the rights distribution will not recognize taxable income, gain or loss in connection with the exercise of such Series C Rights pursuant to the rights offering.
 Any holder who sells its Series C Rights prior to exercise will generally recognize gain or loss upon such sale.
-For a more complete summary of the material U.S. federal income tax consequences of the rights distribution and the rights Offering."
+For a more complete summary of the material U.S. federal income tax consequences of the rights distribution and the rights offering to holders of our common stock, please see the section entitled "Material U.S. Federal Income Tax Consequences of the Rights Distribution and the Rights Offering."